simonrsantana/sparse-implicit-processes/README.md

 ## Sparse Implicit Processes

-In this repository we include the two different versions of the SIP code developed for the article __Function Space Inference with Sparse Implicit Processes__.
+In this repository we include the two different versions of the SIP code developed for the article __Function-space Inference with Sparse Implicit Processes__.

 ### Structure of the code